 The Global Young Scientists Summit

-A commemorative publication titled “Where Great Minds Meet: 10 Years of the Global Young Scientists Summit”, was unveiled at the dinner.
-It documents the journey of the summit; from a nascent idea, its evolution over the years, to what lies ahead in the future.
-Read more about GYSS over the past 10 years here.
+Click here to learn more about GYSS’ story so far through our commemorative publication, “Where Great Minds Meet: 10 Years of the Global Young Scientists Summit”.
+It documents the journey of the summit — from a nascent idea to its evolution over the years and what to look forward to in the future.